Ghaidaa-Alrawad/songer/README.md

 # Songr Web Application

-Songr is a web application that allows users to explore music albums and capitalize words.
-It includes several routes to access different functionalities.
+Songr is a web application that allows users to :

+- Explore music albums and capitalize words.
+- Add new Albums.
+- Add new Songs to a specific album
+- Can Explore all the songs in the app
+- Can view a specific album and see all the details about it as well as the songs that is in this album
+- It includes several routes to access different functionalities.

 ## Getting Started